kevinyswong/kevinyswong.github.io/index.md

 audience and sell fancy numbers tacked onto colorful pictures, to use skillsets they don't have and be engineers and designers, thinkers and experimentalists, to give themselves over to late nights in the office, putting off family duties, placing the product above themselves.
-Erving Goffman calls it "body glossing" when someone explicitly signaling to others of his activity that is otherwise indiscernible—checking our phone as we wait in a lobby to inform passersby that we're waiting for someone.
+Erving Goffman called it "body glossing" when someone explicitly signals to others his activity that is otherwise indiscernible—checking our phone as we wait in a lobby to inform passersby that we're waiting for someone.
 When an MBA stands in front of a slide deck, the entire body is glossing.
 Title and formality, power and position, capital and